Arizona Bar Exam Info

 In order to pass the Arizona bar exam, you must score at least 273.
 This equates to 136.5, based on the MBE’s 200-point scale.
 The scores of the exam sections are weighted as follows: MEE 30%, MPT 20%, and MBE 50%.
 Arizona releases the February bar exam scores in May and the July bar exam scores in October.

 Arizona provides for reciprocity by admission by motion or by transfer of a UBE score.
-You must fulfill several criteria for the Arizona committee to admit you by motion, which include active practice of law for five of the past seven years; and admission by passing the bar exam of a jurisdiction having reciprocity with Arizona.
-Some of the criteria required for admission by transfer of a UBE score include a passing score of 273 and not having actively practiced law for five of the past seven years.
+You must fulfill several criteria for the Arizona committee to admit you by motion, which include active practice of law for three of the past five years; and admission by passing the bar exam of a jurisdiction having reciprocity with Arizona.
+Some of the criteria required for admission by transfer of a UBE score include a passing score of 273 and not having actively practiced law for three of the past five years.

 Regent Law School